Dekelbo/beaverup/src/app/docs/README.md

 ﻿# BeaverUP Backend API

 BeaverUP is a language learning backend built with Node.js and Express.
-It uses mock in-memory data for Assignment 2.
+It uses mock data.
 No real database and no real AI API are connected yet.

 ## How to Install